Are Black People Israelites?

 However, they make a few errors here:

-- If you saw my article, "What You Should Know About the Devil", you know that this chapter's use of Lucifer is referring to king of ancient Babylon.
-Many of them will say that this is referring to the future ruler(s) of Mystery Babylon, but keep reading and we will debunk that.
+- If you saw my article, "What You Should Know About the Devil", you know that this chapter's use of Lucifer is referring to the king of ancient Babylon.

 - Verse 21 says to prepare slaughter for the descendants of "Lucifer", but many of them assume that this is about the other races, or mainly white people (who a majority of them believe to be Edomites, see the link on that at the end).
-However if we read up to verse 25 we see a prophecy against the Assyrians who possessed Israel.
-That was at that time.
+However, if we read up to verse 25 we see a prophecy against the Assyrians who possessed Israel.
+The Assyrians possessed Israel during that time.
 Not in the future.
 If it is futuristic, how are the Assyrians still in possession of Israel if later on Israel would come back from the Babylonian captivity?
 And notice how it says Assyria possessed Israel, not Edom.
 And according to most Hebrew Israelites Edom possesses Israel today.
 In 2014 the Assyrian population of Israel was only 3,000 out of the 8.216 million population of that time (Source but is is in Hebrew).
 Why mention the Assyrians if they are not as large and powerful as the Edomites would be?

 When we read it from Isaiah 13 to 14 we see the correct context.
 These two chapters are not about a future prophecy.
-Chapter 13 verses 17-19 describes ancient Babylon being overthrown by the Medes and Persians, which we read about in Daniel 5 28-31 This was fulfilled by Darius the Mede and Cyrus the Great, who was the founder of the Achaemenid Empire, the first Persian Empire.
+Chapter 13 verses 17-20 describes ancient Babylon being overthrown by the Medes and Persians, which we read about in Daniel 5 28-31 This was fulfilled by Darius the Mede and Cyrus the Great, who was the founder of the Achaemenid Empire, the first Persian Empire.
 It also says that this place was in Chaldea, and that the Arabs (or nomads as this may have been a cover term for all the nomads in the nomadic tribes of the Bedouin type east and north of Palestine as far as Babylon see Elliot's Commentary for English Readers).
 And the people being taken captive as servants and handmaids are found in Ezra 2 1-2 and verse 64-65, where the Israelite are returning from their captivity with servants and handmaids.
 This prophecy had already come to pass.
 If you read Micah 4 1-8 it further confirms this.
 And if you read Isaiah 21, this same Babylon is called a desert by the sea.
 It even says that this Babylon is "the beauty of the Chaldees," which is in reference to Chaldea, the Semitic nation that was absorbed and assimilated into Babylonia (Ancient Iraq p 281 by George Roux).
 This confirms that this use of Babylon meant the actual land of Babylon.

 - "Now these are the children of the province that went up out of the captivity, of those which had been carried away, whom Nebuchadnezzar the king of Babylon had carried away unto Babylon, and came again unto Jerusalem and Judah, every one unto his city;"